 As the second largest Brazilian port, it mainly receives ships from United States, China, Japan, South Korea and Paraguay.

 Porto de Rio Grande – RS

-Among its major commodities exported, are soybeans, soybean meal, wheat and rice.
+Among the major commodities exported are soybeans, soybean meal, wheat and rice.
 The main export destinations are China, Spain, Holland, Japan and France.
 Among the main imported goods are urea, granular potash, natural calcium phosphate and sulfuric acid.
-On import, the main source countries were Argentina, Morocco, Lithuania, China and the United States.
+On imports, the main source countries are Argentina, Morocco, Lithuania, China and the United States.

-Rio Grande is one of the most developed ports in Brazil counting with good logistics and projects for expansion.
-The port is also one of the few in the country that is not saturated, and that counts with a long wharf.
-That is the reason why importers and exporters are preferring to flow its production through Rio Grande instead of Paranaguá.
+Rio Grande is one of the most developed ports in Brazil with good logistics and projects for expansion.
+The port is also one of the few in the country that is not saturated, and that has a long wharf.
+It is for this reason why importers and exporters are preferring to flow its production through Rio Grande instead of Paranaguá.

 Porto de Rio de Janeiro – RJ

-Located in the west coast of the famous Baia de Guanabara, the Porto de Rio de Janeiro is administrated by the Companhia Docas do Rio de Janeiro.
+Located on the West coast of the famous Baia de Guanabara, the Porto de Rio de Janeiro is administrated by the Companhia Docas do Rio de Janeiro.

 Porto de Itajaí – SC

-This port is administered by the Superintendent of the Port of Itajai, local authority of the city of Itajai, Santa Catarina state.
-The main export products are wood, ceramic floors, machinery, sugar, paper and tobacco, and the main imports are wheat, chemicals, motors, textiles, paper, chicken and ceramic floors.
+This port is administered by the Superintendent of the Port of Itajai, local authority of the city of Itajai in Santa Catarina state.
+The main exported products are wood, ceramic flooring, machinery, sugar, paper and tobacco.
+The main imports are wheat, chemicals, motors, textiles, paper, chicken and ceramic flooring.

-The great issue about Itajaí are the constant floods that happen in the region, bringing difficulties to its work dynamics and need for rebuilding and reform every now and then.
+The big problem about Itajaí is the constant floods that happen in the region, bringing difficulties to its work dynamics and needing rebuilding and reform every now and then.
 Also, the accessing routes to the port are currently saturated.